Yuzhe710/Simple_Virtual_Machine/README.md

 # Simple_Virtual_Machine
- This project builds a virtual machine which simulates LC-3, a frictional computer for educational purpose
+This project builds a virtual machine which simulates LC-3, a frictional computer for educational purpose <br />
+The instruction set architecture document of LC-3 is included as lc3-isa.pdf This documents has many content from Justin Meiners and Ryan Pendleton's [Write your Own Virtual Machine](https://www.jmeiners.com/lc3-vm/#includes-block-87) tutorial.
+Thanks to your program, I learned a lot.

 ## VM
 A VM is a program that acts like a computer, it simulates a CPU along with a few other hardware components, allowing it to perform arithmetic, read and write to memory, and interact with I/O devices, just like a physical computer.
 Most importantly, it can understand a machine language which you can use to program it. <br />